Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 In summary, the system described in this document works as follows:

-- Site Operators obtain a certificate from a Certificate Authority and submit it to one of many trusted Transparency Logs to obtain a proof of inclusion.
+- Site Operators obtain a certificate from a Certificate Authority and submit it to one of many trusted Transparency Logs to obtain an inclusion proof.
 - User Agents that contact the Site Operator's server over TLS include compact transparency-related state in their ClientHello.
-The server provides its certificate and proof of inclusion (potentially modified based on the agent's advertised state) in the Certificate message.
-The User Agent verifies that the proof of inclusion aligns with its state, is sufficiently recent, and indicates the certificate is unrevoked.
+The server provides its certificate and inclusion proof (potentially modified based on the agent's advertised state) in the Certificate message.
+The User Agent verifies that the inclusion proof aligns with its state, is sufficiently recent, and indicates the certificate is unrevoked.
-- As time goes on, the current proof of inclusion will become stale.
-Site Operators refresh their proof of inclusion by requesting a new one from the Transparency Log.
+- As time goes on, the current inclusion proof will become stale.
+Site Operators refresh their inclusion proof by requesting a new one from the Transparency Log.
   - If the first Transparency Log is offline, the Site Operator may failover to any of several other qualified Transparency Logs.
-- At any time in the background, the Site Operator may query any of the trusted Transparency Logs and verifiably learn about all new certificates issued for their domain.
-Since the Key Transparency protocol specifies a "correct" location for a domain's certificates to be stored, which User Agents enforce when verifying proofs of inclusion, requesting all certificates related to a domain always remains highly efficient.
+- At any time in the background, the Site Operator may query any of the trusted Transparency Logs and verifiably learn about all new certificates that have been issued affecting their domain names or IP addresses.
+Since the Key Transparency protocol specifies a "correct" location for a certificate to be stored, and since User Agents enforce this when verifying inclusion proofs, requesting all certificates for a single identifier always remains highly efficient.

 The remainder of this document describes these steps in more detail.